The Best Coffee Grinders of 2017

-The blade grinders we tested both scored a 5 although the Krups made a better drip style coffee than the Epica.
+Three of the blade grinders we tested both scored a 5 although the Krups Fast Touch made a better drip style coffee than the Epica.
+The KitchenAid Blade also made a decently but not overly flavorful cup, no matte the brewing style we used.
 And although burr grinders are commonly thought to produce better taste than blade models, the Krups GX5000 earned only a 4, the Cuisinart Supreme Grind tested out to a 3, and the KitchenAid Burr scored a 2.
 We were unable to produce a cup of coffee with either of these grinders that could outmatch a blade grinder.

 As you can see below, the Epica blade grinder (left) has noticeable inconsistencies in the grind, however the Cuisinart Supreme burr grinder (right) produced clumps of powder that resulted in an inferior brew.